mu-mostafa98/servo/components/svg_engine/README.md

 This crate's core is `render_svg_tree`, which walks the `SvgRenderTree` recursively and emits a WebRender display list.
-At each node it resolves the inherited transforms, clips, and paint, then produces the matching primitive.
+At each node it resolves the inherited transforms, effects, and paint, then produces the matching primitive.
 Shapes are emitted through one of two paths: a native path that pushes WebRender items directly (`push_rect`, `push_border`, `push_gradient`, `push_text`, `push_image`) for shapes WebRender can express natively, and a